Aminah09-hub/data-science-journey/README.md

 - Progress from beginner to job-ready with real-world skills

 ---
+## Notes
+[ch for ch in ... if ...]
+This is called a list comprehension.
+It builds a new list containing only the characters that passed the filter.

 ⭐ Follow along or check back often as I update daily!